 Colonel Joseph Krause grimaced as reports still came in.
 Rioting had broken out in the East End.
-The clock tower was gone, so even if it hadn’t been the primary target, Parliament had felt the madman’s touch.
+The Clock Tower was gone, so even if it hadn’t been the primary target, Parliament had still felt the madman’s touch.

 The real device had been detonated on the grounds of the Dover Radar Line Headquarters.
 For almost four hours, from shortly after midnight to four o’clock AM on March 15, 1986, the security service was blind.
 A fleet could have sailed into that area and set up operations, and no one would have known better.

 The rest of the devices were going to be kept in Germany under lock and key.
 Losing something like that was bad enough, but to have to actually use it was something Krause did not want to contemplate.